ilkkamtk/hybridisovellukset/Week4/advanced-state-management.md

 ## useReducer

 [`useReducer`](https://react.dev/reference/react/useReducer) is a hook that is used to manage state in a more organized way.
-It is similar to [Redux](https://redux.js.org/), which is a popular state management library for React. `useReducer` is a built-in hook in React, so you don't need to install any additional libraries to use it.
+It is similar to [Redux](https://redux.js.org/), which is a popular state management library used often with React. `useReducer` is a built-in hook in React, so you don't need to install any additional libraries to use it.

 The term **reducer** comes from the [reducer function](https://medium.com/@jsmuster/understanding-reducers-d0f934aceccd) in functional programming.
 A reducer function is a function that takes an accumulator and a value and returns a new accumulator.
 In the context of `useReducer`, the reducer function takes the current state and an action and returns the new state.